 The snow has melted.
 And in Winnipeg, the month of May is book-ended by two popular events: Jane’s Walk and Doors Open Winnipeg.
 For 2017 Jane’s Walk runs May 5 to 7th.
 This year their walks include a trip to West Kildonan for” The Ghosts of Seven Oaks”.
 Or to […]

 2016 marks the 13th annual Doors Open Winnipeg, a free event put on by Heritage Winnipeg that opens up buildings of historical and architectural interest to the public.
-Dozens of buildings and sites are available May 28 – 29.
+Dozens of buildings and sites are available May 28-29.
 Volunteers offer a variety of tours.
-Many of the buildings remain“working” buildings rather than museums.
+Many of the buildings remain “working” buildings rather than museums.
 This year’s offerings include the Burton Cummings Theatre, Mariaggi Hotel, Government House, Red Road Lodge (the former Occidental Hotel), and the ever-popular Vaughan Street Jail.
 The City of Winnipeg is getting into the act with Animal Services at 1057 Logan open for the weekend, offering a chance to visit the canine homeless.
-Special events include […]
+Special events […]

 The world’s tallest wooden building is under construction on the UBC campus in Vancouver.
 Brock Commons Student Residence will be 18 storeys or 174 feet high.
 The $51.5 million project is slated to provide housing for 404 students.
 It will have a hybrid structural system with a one-storey concrete podium, two concrete cores and 17 storeys of mass timber.
 The timber structure carries the vertical loads and the two concrete cores give lateral stability.
-One of the mandates of the project is to demonstrate a cost effective structural system of wood and concrete that will compare to traditional concrete and steel construction.
-The building is actually […]
+One of the mandates of the project is to demonstrate a cost effective structural system of wood and concrete that will compare to traditional concrete and […]

 It was bacon and eggs and house prices on January 27.